NeroReflex/Gishiki/README.md

 _*Gishiki*_: a modern and elegant MVC framework for modern versions of PHP.

-Gishiki means 'ritual' in japanese, this name was chosen because this framework will help you to perform the ritual of creation and deployment of web digital contents.
+Gishiki means 'ritual' in japanese, this name was chosen because this framework will help you to perform the ritual of creation and deployment of web contents.

-Due to its design this framework won't force you to use its features: you are completely free to use it as you wish to, even if that breaks up MVC principles!

-What are you waiting for?
-Installing is as simple as editing your composer file and in 2 minutes you are up in experimenting its features!

 ## Quick Start